We Are Dedicated to the Community

 New for 2015 is the formulation of the Reno Wheelwomen’s team.
 No doubt that women’s cycling for both recreation and competition is growing and Reno is host to a large group of passionate cyclists who want to enjoy, compete, and mentor others into the sport of cycling.

-CrossReno is a USA Cycling Sanctioned Cyclocross event with $10,000 in cold, hard cash on the line – equal male-female payout.
+CrossReno was a USA Cycling Sanctioned Cyclocross event with $10,000 in cold, hard cash on the line – equal male-female payout.
 CrossReno offers professional racers a national ranking event and amateurs a chance to rub elbows with nationally- and internationally-ranked pros fresh from CrossVegas.
 There are separate categories for masters racers and juniors, as well as a kids race for the littlest competitors.
 It is also the first race in the Sagebrush Cyclocross Series.